openmovementproject/openmovement/docs/buildax/docs/commands-lrs.md

 # Commands

 This document summarizes the serial command set of the BuildAX-LRS.
-The serial command set is also available through the remote `telnet` interface and through the USB CDC (Communication Device Class) serial port.
+The serial command set is available through the remote `telnet` interface and through the USB CDC (Communication Device Class) serial port.
 The command set and responses are subject to change as the open source BuildAX project expands.